Symmetrization with respect to mixed volumes: Anisotropic Hessian operator

 The anisotropic principal curvatures $\k_F=(\kappa_{1}^{F},\ldots,\kappa_{n-1}^{F})\in\R^{n-1}$ are defined as the eigenvalues of the map

 For $k=1,\ldots,n$ the anisotropic $k$-th mean curvature of $M$ is $S_{k}(\kappa_{F})$.
 See e.g. \cite{WX}.

 Let $u\in C(\bar \O)\cap C^2(\O)$ and $m=\min u, M=\max u$.
 Denote

-We call $\S_t$ is {\it non-degenerate} if $\n u\ne 0$ on $\S_t$. {By Sard's theorem, $\S_t$ is non-degenerate and a $C^2$ hypersurface in $\rr^n$ for a.e. $t\in [m, M]$. }We shall establish the relation between the anisotropic $k$-th mean curvatures of $\S_t$ and the anisotropic $k$-th Hessian operator. \begin{thm} Assume $\S_t$ is a non-degenerate level set of $u$.
+We call $\S_t$ is {\it non-degenerate} if $\n u\ne 0$ on $\S_t$.
+We shall establish the relation between the anisotropic $k$-th mean curvatures of $\S_t$ and the anisotropic $k$-th Hessian operator. \begin{thm} Assume $\S_t$ is a non-degenerate level set of $u$.
 Then the anisotropic $k$-th mean curvature $S_k(\k_F)$ of $\Sigma_t$ satisfies

 \end{thm}

 \begin{rem}In the case $F$ is the Euclidean norm, \eqref{k-curv} reduces to

 which has been proved by Tso \cite[p.100, Equation (6)]{Tso}.
 In the case $k=1$, \eqref{k-curv} reduces to